-Recently, I had to write my teaching philosophy for a class I was taking.
-It’s actually something all teachers are supposed to create for help in finding a teaching job.
+I had to write out my teaching philosophy for a class I was taking once.
 For my philosophy, I tried to honestly focus on what was important to me as a teacher and on what I wanted students to take away from any class I taught.

 Shortly after writing my philosophy, I revisited the end of Ecclesiastes and saw what reads like a teaching philosophy ordained by God.

 “Because the teacher is wise, he taught the people everything he knew.
 He collected proverbs and classified them.
 Indeed, the teacher taught the plain truth, and he did so in an interesting way.
 A wise teacher’s words spur students to action and emphasize important truths.
 The collected sayings of the wise are like guidance from a shepherd.
 But, my child, be warned; there is no end of opinions ready to be expressed.
 Studying them can go on forever and become very exhausting!”
 (Ecclesiastes 12:9-12)